 - The trail involves some long days of hiking, and the weather conditions can be volatile.
-This means you will need solid hiking gear, in particular walking boots and a decent waterproof jacket.
+This means you will need durable hiking gear, in particular walking boots and a decent waterproof jacket.
 It’s also a good idea to bring walking poles and your own sleeping bag, although you can hire them from G Adventures if needed.
-Check out our travel gear page and Patagonia packing list for our recommended hiking clothes and equipment.
+Check out our complete Inca Trail packing list for everything you need to take.

 - Finally, consider bringing some extra money to tip the team of porters and chefs who will be looking after you on the trail.
 The recommended amount is 50 US dollars.

 We did the 7-day Inca Trail package with G Adventures.
 You can find the full details of the itinerary and make a booking here.
 But first, let me tell you a bit about our own experience on the tour, and why we would recommend it to anybody planning to hike the Inca Trail.

 The first day of our tour had a relaxed vibe, and was all about preparations for the days of trekking ahead and getting to know our group.
 At this point we had actually already been in Cusco for a couple of days to acclimatise to the altitude.

 We checked into our Cusco hotel for the night (included in the package) and met our tour guide, Ray, for the first time.
 We instantly felt reassured that we were in good hands.
 He smiled, introduced himself, told us not to worry and gave us instructions when the briefing meeting would take place later in the day.